Uncategorized 13 min read

 Picture a cozy room filled with too much furniture, and you’ve got an idea of what a crowded mouth feels like.
 When there’s not enough space for all your teeth to fit comfortably, palatal expanders come to the rescue.
 It’s like adding an extension to your room, giving everyone a bit more breathing space.

-Palatal expanders are sometimes seen by patients as barbaric torture devices.
-But, they can be an extremely important way to guide the proper growth and development of a child’s face and upper jaw.
+Palatal expanders are sometimes seen by patients as difficult devices.
+But they can be an extremely important way to guide the proper growth and development of a child’s face and upper jaw.
 In fact, many cases of sleep apnea, a potentially life-threatening condition that causes many other illnesses, could possibly be avoided with palatal expansion at a young age.

 Self-Ligating Braces: The Modern Twist on Tradition